Robbers flee with millions in Paraguay heist

 "We heard non-stop turmoil for an hour.
 Within that hour, five grenades blew off here.
 We hid upstairs in one of the bedrooms," Anisimoff, whose home is in the building next to the firm, told CNN en Español.

-The robbers fled and were able to cross the border into Brazil.
+Leaving mass destruction behind them as they fled police, the robbers were able to cross the border into Brazil.
 A small group was intercepted by Brazilian police in a region called Itaipulandia, about 50 miles from Ciudad del Este, officials said.

 Three suspects were killed and four arrested during the confrontation, said a spokesperson with Paraguay's Interior Ministry in a news release.